Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 This repo stores some saves just before interesting battles.
 In order to have fun, remember to read the [Common Rules](https://github.com/Shiina18/tactics_ogre_one_vision_mod_challenges#common-rules) below and readme.txt attached for every save.

-Frankly speaking, it is an easy game if you are familiar with the mechanism and available tools.
-It only starts to get challenging when you impose additional restrictions.

-Metric for the difficulty of challenge:

-- how long you need to finish a challenge
-- how hard you have to think about it
-- how many tricks and critical points you found during the process

-The basic principle is to use strictly restricted resource and limited tools to get all enemies down.

 If you find it comfortable and easy to finish a "challenge", then it's not a challenge at all.
 Try more restrictive rules. **Feel free to apply your own rules.**

 You are welcome to contribute your own saves with your rules.